ericsperano/spetris6502/README.md

-# Spétris6809
+# Spétris6502

-A simple text based Tetris clone written in 6809 assembler for the Tandy Color Computer.
+A simple text based Tetris clone written in 6502 assembler for the Apple II Computer.
-This is meant to be just a little fun learning project to teach myself 6809 assembler for the computer of my childhood.
+This is meant to be just a little fun learning project to teach myself 6502 assembler for a computer of my childhood.

 Largely based on this excellent tutorial from Javidx9 on how to write a text mode Tetris clone in C++ for Windows: